A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: Introduction

 In this paper, we consider nonconvex--nonconcave minimax problems in which both players’ strategy sets are subject to uncertainty.
-The primary challenge lies in establishing tight probabilistic robustness guarantees without the non-degeneracy assumption.
-We address this challenge by leveraging the latest developments in nonconvex scenario optimization~\citep{garatti2025non}.
-In this way, we characterize the robustness of key equilibria under both convex and nonconvex strategy sets of the players.
+The primary challenge lies in establishing probabilistic robustness guarantees without the non-degeneracy assumption.
+We address this challenge by characterizing the robustness of key equilibria through two distinct pathways.
+We leverage the latest developments in scenario optimization~\citep{garatti2025non} to handle cases with convex strategy sets, while utilizing an alternative theoretical framework~\citep{campi2018general} to secure robustness guarantees in fully nonconvex settings.

 The main contributions of this paper are twofold.
 Firstly, we establish the robustness of an $\varepsilon$-stationary point, the first-order condition for a local NE, under nonconvex--nonconcave payoffs and convex strategy sets.
-By demonstrating that the stationary residual is non-increasing as the number of scenarios increases, we derive a tight probabilistic robustness guarantee for the $\varepsilon$-stationary point (Theorem~\ref{thm:epsilon}).
-Secondly, to further study the case with nonconvex strategy sets, we derive a probabilistic robustness guarantee for a global minimax point by considering the sequential order of players' decision-making.
-Leveraging the extreme value theorem and Berge's maximum theorem, we show a tight robustness bound in this fully nonconvex setting (Theorem~\ref{thm:nonconvex}).
+By demonstrating that the stationary residual is non-increasing as the number of scenarios increases, we derive a tight probabilistic robustness guarantee for the $\varepsilon$-stationary point~(Theorem~\ref{thm:epsilon}).
+Secondly, to further investigate the case with nonconvex strategy sets, we derive a probabilistic robustness guarantee for a global minimax point by explicitly accounting for the sequential order of the players' decision-making.
+Leveraging the extreme value theorem, we point out the fundamental difficulty in establishing a tight bound, and consequently, provide an alternative, formally valid robustness bound for this fully nonconvex setting~(Theorem~\ref{thm:nonconvex}).

 The remainder of the paper is organized as follows.
 Section~\ref{sec:The Scenario Minimax Problem} formulates the minimax problem and revisits a robustness result for NE in the convex--concave case.
 Section~\ref{sec:nonconvex} establishes probabilistic robustness guarantees for an $\varepsilon$-stationary point and a global minimax point.
 Section~\ref{sec:Numerical Example} presents a numerical experiment, while Section~\ref{sec:conclusion} concludes the paper.